 Please have any documents about the account(s) to hand to help us find it quicker.
 These could be old bank statements, passbooks, correspondence, or any other relevant information relating to your account(s).

-- Allows money held in dormant accounts for 15 years or more to be used to help communities across the UK.
+• allows money in dormant accounts for 15 years or more to be used to help communities across the UK, and

-Under the Dormant Assets Scheme, we may move the funds from your dormant account(s) to Reclaim Fund Ltd (RFL).
+Under the Dormant Assets Scheme, we may transfer balances of dormant account(s) to Reclaim Fund Ltd (RFL).
 If we transfer the balance of your account to RFL:

 mylostaccount.org.uk can help you trace lost personal accounts if you are unsure of which bank or building society holds the account to which you have entitlement, including instances where the bank or building society has since closed or merged.
 National Savings and Investments (NS&I) can also be traced using this service.